LAKERS TOGETHER: Find out information about COVID-19

 Contact us for assistance and information.
 We are here to help.

 Once a Report is Received

-Once a report is received, GVSU's Title IX Coordinator or Deputy Title IX Coordinator will promptly reach out to the Complainant and:
+Once a report is received, a member of our team will promptly reach out to the impacted party and:

-- discuss supportive measures available to ensure their safety and continued access to programs and activities GVSU offers (available regardless of whether the Complainant pursues university resolution);
+- discuss supportive measures available to ensure their safety and continued access to programs and activities GVSU offers;

 - inform them of helpful resources on campus and in the community and their protection from retaliation; and

-If the Complainant requests university resolution, impacted parties can expect:
+If the impacted party requests university resolution, they can expect: